hngx-org/Jaguars-food-backend/README.md

 ### Tech Stack

 - [NodeJS](https://nodejs.org/) This is a cross-platform runtime environment built on Chrome's V8 JavaScript engine used in running JavaScript codes on the server.
 It allows for installation and managing of dependencies and communication with databases.
 - [ExpressJS](https://www.expresjs.org/) This is a NodeJS web application framework.
 - [Sequelite ORM](https://sequelize.org) This is a promise-based Node.js ORM tool for Postgres.
+- [joi](https://joi.dev)  Schema description language and data validator
+- [mysql2](https://mysql.com)  MySQL2 is the MySQL connector library used by Sequelize to connect to the MySQL db server.